safespring/docs/content/compute/getting-started.md

 Before going into network creation, just a short notice about..

-## Security Groups
+### Security Groups

-Security groups is the name for the basic network packet filtering option built in to the Openstack/Contrail setup in use in the IPnett/Safespring cloud.
+Security groups is the name for the basic network packet filtering option built in to the Openstack/Contrail setup in use in the Safespring cloud.
 Security groups allow you to create lists of rules that can be applied to instances.

 One instance can have several security groups attached to them, and default is to deny everything and then each added security group would add more exceptions that would be allowed so one group may allow inbound SSH (TCP port 22) for remote administration and another group allows outgoing HTTP and HTTPS (outbound port 80,443) in order for the instance to download OS updates.